Mortichar/semi-modify-game-speed/CONTRIBUTING.md

    build.
 (In the context of SEMI, don't add any unnecessary items to the repository.)
 2. Update the README.md and CHANGELOG.md with details of changes to the interface, this includes new environment variables, useful file locations, and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. If applicable, increase the version numbers in any examples files and the README.md to the new version that this Pull/Merge Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. Merge requests will be handled by the owners for now.

 ## Code of Conduct